 Technology is also changing stroke rehabilitation and recovery.
 We’re eagerly waiting to see what’s next for helping stroke survivors return to their daily activities.
 And, of course, thanks to research, our blueprint for identifying risk factors, optimizing health and preventing stroke is getting clearer every day.

 You see some of our efforts from the American Heart Association/American Stroke Association — for example, a PSA campaign or a news article — but many of our activities may be invisible to consumers, working seamlessly when people need them the most.

 We help health care professionals translate guidelines into practice, educate consumers about their risk factors and press on with our advocacy efforts to extend the use of stroke systems of care designations and access to telemedicine.

 In May, we celebrate these wins and work tirelessly for more throughout the year, celebrating Lilian and thousands like her.
 Since her stroke, Lilian cut down on stress and started finding time for fitness, eventually running four miles a day.
 She reduced sugar, put more vegetables and grains on her plate and dropped 25 pounds.
 More importantly, she learned to prioritize her health.
-And that means more success stories and more time at the dinner table with loved ones — successes we can all celebrate.
+Above all, that means more success stories and more time at the dinner table with loved ones.
+That is successes we can all celebrate.